-Japan's economy was the envy of the world before succumbing to one of the longest running economic crises in financial history that would come to be known as the Lost Decade.
+Japan's economy was the envy of the world before succumbing to one of the longest-running economic crises in financial history that would come to be known as the Lost Decade.
 In the 1970s, Japan produced the world's second-largest gross national product (GNP) after the United States and, by the late 1980s, ranked first in GNP per capita worldwide.
-But all of that ended in the early 1990s when its economy stalled, plunging the economy into what has been termed the lost decade.
+But all of that ended in the early 1990s when its economy stalled.

 What Caused Japan's Lost Decade?

 Most economic crises follow economic booms when the valuation of companies disconnects from the real value of these companies based on fundamentals.
-For example, the dot-com bust and the Great Recession in the United States immediately followed record U.S. stock market valuations.
+For example, the dot-com bust and the Great Recession in the United States immediately followed several record U.S. stock market valuations.
 At times like these, it is commonly said that Wall Street has become disconnected from Main Street.

 Similarly, Japan's lost decade was largely caused by speculation during a boom cycle.
 Record-low interest rates fueled stock market and real estate speculation that sent valuations soaring throughout the 1980s.
 Property and public company valuations more than tripled to the point where a three square meter area near the Imperial Palace was sold for $600,000.

 Upon realizing that the bubble was unsustainable, Japan's Finance Ministry raised interest rates to try and stem the speculation.
 The move quickly led to a stock market crash and debt crisis, as borrowers failed to make payments on many debts that were backed by speculative assets.
 Finally, the issues manifested themselves in a banking crisis that led to consolidation and several government bailouts.

 Japan's Lost Decade in Detail

-After the initial economic shock, Japan's economy was sent into its now infamous lost decade, where economic expansion halted for more than 10 years.
-The country experienced low growth and deflation during this time, while its stock markets hovered near record lows and its property market never fully returned to its pre-boom levels.
+After the initial economic shock, Japan's economy was sent into its now-infamous lost decade, where economic expansion halted for more than ten years.
+The country experienced low growth and deflation during this time, while the Japanese stock markets hovered near record lows.
+The property market never fully returned to its pre-boom levels.